 9. I-Knows the symbol for chlorine.
 Answer: Name:

-10. B-Knows the lightest element in the periodic table.
+10. I-Knows where the metals are in the periodic table.
 Answer: Name:

 15. I-Can give one example of a physical change.
 Answer: Name: